Dr. Leah Farrell-Carnahan, Ph.D.

 RELEVANT WORK EXPERIENCES OTHER THAN PRIVATE PRACTICE

-Over the years, I have worked and studied in university centers, academic medical centers, outpatient clinics, research clinics, and a Veterans Affairs hospital.
+Over the years, I have worked and studied in university centers, academic medical centers, outpatient clinics, research clinics, private practice, and a Veterans Affairs hospital.
 In fact, I worked at the Veterans Affairs Medical Center in Richmond, Virginia for seven years where I learned an appreciation for the sacrifices veterans and their families have made as well as the strength and importance of the mind-body connection.
 In that role, I also developed skills working within interdisciplinary teams with medical doctors, nurses, physical therapists, other therapists, and administrative staff.
 Prior to graduate school, and after college, I lived and worked in New York City as an assistant program director at an international advertising firm, a corporate recruiter, and doing my favorite combined gig- research assistant during the day and waitress at night.

 Along my career journey, I have been involved in development and testing of evidence-based treatments and creation of treatment manuals.
 Recently, I co-authored a self-management/self-help workbook for veterans with insomnia that is being distributed throughout the Department of Veterans Affairs.
 I then served as a subject matter expert to help the Department of Veterans Affairs develop a completely automated and interactive website to screen and treat Veterans with insomnia and other sleep problems.
 I serve as a subject matter expert on technology teams developing web-based self-help, apps, and prescription digital therapeutics.